 Firstly, threaded BBs have been around since the beginning because they work so well.
 It’s just like the ‘twin-diamond’ (for want of a better way to describe it) frame design that has not changed in over a century—this geometry is still the basis for 95% (99%) of bikes today, because we have been unable to come up with anything better.

 Aligning a bottom bracket with the threads in the shell then turning it into the frame results in an efficient and creak-proof fit (make sure you generously grease both the BB shell threads and the threads on the BB cups themselves though).
-This system also makes possible the easy removal of a BB for maintenance, replacement, or upgrading.
+This system also makes possible the easy removal of a BB for maintenance,

 Press Fit Bottom Brackets